Joseph Leidy: Early life and education

-Joseph Leidy was born on September 9, 1823, to an established Philadelphia family of Pennsylvania Germans.
+Leidy was born on September 9, 1823, in Philadelphia, to an established Pennsylvania Dutch family.
 His father, Philip, was a hatter; his mother, Catharine, died during childbirth when he was young.
 His father then married his wife's first cousin, Christiana Mellick.
 Leidy also had a brother, Thomas Leidy.

-With the support of his stepmother and after overcoming the opposition of his father, who wanted him to be a sign painter, Leidy studied medicine at the University of Pennsylvania.
-He graduated with his medical degree in 1844.
+With support from his stepmother and after overcoming the opposition of his father, who wanted him to be a sign painter, Leidy studied medicine at the University of Pennsylvania, where he graduated with his medical degree in 1844.